-With such a definition at hand, it is not difficult to prove the following, essentially technical, lemma which seems to be well-known in its basic version (that is, when $\Omega$ is just a unit interval or a semi-axis with the Lebesgue measure; see, for example, \cite[Lemma~3.2]{Kub14}).
-However, this lemma will prove its usefulness in the proof of Theorem~\ref{THM: essnorm multipliers function}.
+With such a definition at hand, it is not difficult to prove the following, essentially technical, lemma which seems to be well-known in its basic version (that is, when $\Omega$ is just a unit interval or a semi-axis with the Lebesgue measure; see, for example, \cite[Lemma~6.3.2, p.~143]{AK06} and \cite[Lemma~3.2]{Kub14}).